WASdev/sample.servlet.jdbc/README.md

 ## Running with Gradle

-This project can be built and with [Gradle](http://gradle.org/).
+This project can be built and run with [Gradle](http://gradle.org/).
 The provided `build.gradle` file applies the Liberty Gradle Plug-in and is configured to automatically download and install the Liberty runtime from Maven Central.
 The Liberty Gradle Plug-in also has tasks that create, configure, and run applications on a Liberty server.

 Use the following steps to run the application with Gradle: